lazyorangejs/root.lazyorange.xyz/examples/rancher-example/readme.md

 ## Installation and setup

-1.1 Setup Scaleway credentials (skip if you are not going to use Scaleway within this example).
+1.1 Setup [Scaleway credentials](docs/how-to-obtain-scaleway-credentials.md) (skip if you are not going to use Scaleway within this example).
-In the result these env variables **must be** presented
+In the result these env variables **must be** presented.

 ```bash
 export SCW_ACCESS_KEY="<your_access_key>"